CzarHey/discord-timebomb/README.md

 * a user mention (e.g. `@John`)
 * a user ID (you can obtain the ID number for a user after enabling [developer mode](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)

-If multiple users have the same username, the bot may present you with a list of all matching usernames, prefixed with a number, as shown.
+If multiple users have similar usernames, the bot will present you with a list of all matching usernames in a dropdown menu, as shown.

 ![Image of blarbot's multi-user selection panel](https://raw.githubusercontent.com/CzarHey/discord-timebomb/main/resources/blargbot%20multi-user%20selection%20demonstration.png)

-When prompted, simply type the number of the user you wish to view the scores for.
-In the preceding example, to view the scores for `k6ka#1014`, type `1` in the channel.
-To cancel the query, type `c`.

 #### Viewing server and global scores